USEPA/WNTR/documentation/gis.rst

 * Net1_pumps.geojson
 * Net1_valves.geojson

+The `write` method includes an optional argument that sets the GeoPandas driver.
+This allows the user to create Shapefiles and GeoPackage (GPKG) files in addition to GeoJSON files.
 These files can be loaded into GIS platforms for further analysis and visualization.

+The water network model also contains methods to write GeoJSON, Shapefile, and GPKG files directly.
+See :ref:`giswrite` for more information.

 Add attributes to the GeoDataFrames
 ----------------------------------------